-Here, $H$ is the mixed-field Ising Hamiltonian~(Eq.~\eqref{mfim}), the brackets $\{ \}$ denote an anticommutator, and $Q$ is a dissipative coupling acting on the two rightmost sites of region $A$.
+Here, $H$ is the mixed-field Ising Hamiltonian~[Eq.~\eqref{mfim}], the brackets $\{ \}$ denote an anticommutator, and $Q$ is a dissipative coupling acting on the two rightmost sites of region $A$.
 To construct $Q_k$, we first define the Hamiltonian for the two rightmost sites of $A$:

 where the second line expresses $h_{M-1, M}$ in its eigenbasis.
-Defining $\ket{0}$ as the ground state of the local Hamiltonian $h_{M-1, M}$, we can now write the jump operators $Q_k$ as:
+Defining $\ket{0}$ as the ground state of the local Hamiltonian $h_{M-1, M}$, we can now write the jump operators $Q_k$ as

-The Lindblad dynamics is generated by the superoperator~(Eq.~\eqref{lindblad0}) with jump operators~(Eq.~\eqref{jump}).
-Once again, we initialize the subsystem $A$ in the ceiling state.
+The Lindbladian dynamics is generated by the superoperator~[Eq.~\eqref{lindblad0}] with jump operators~[Eq.~\eqref{jump}].
+Once again, we initialize subsystem $A$ in the ceiling state.
 Just as in the non-Markovian case, we observe Page-curve-like behavior, with the entanglement entropy initially increasing then decreasing~(Fig.~\ref{fig:fig1}d).
-However, for the Lindbladian dynamics, the unique steady state is one in which all the jump operators are satisfied---namely the ground state of $H$.
-As a result, the entanglement of $A$ decays to zero at very late times.
+However, for the Lindbladian dynamics, the unique steady state is one in which all the jump operators are satisfied---namely, the ground state of $H$.
+As a result, the entanglement of $A$ decays to a much lower value than in the non-Markovian case at late times.

-Some comments on this Lindblad model are in order.
-First, the Lindblad dynamics has a significant effect on the hydrodynamics of energy: instead of simply diffusing through the full system, energy now vanishes irreversibly at a ``sink'' at the right edge of subsystem $A$.
-Nevertheless, the dynamics in the ``bulk'' of this region is still diffusive, so it is unsurprising that $\rho$ still undergoes a Page transition.
-Second, because the Lindbladian~(Eq.~\eqref{lindblad0}) has only four jump operators, independent of $M$, its dynamics can be Trotterized (with a small time step, for which we set to $\delta t=0.2$) and simulated in the Kraus representation.
+Some comments on this Lindbladian model are in order.
+First, the Lindbladian dynamics has a significant effect on the hydrodynamics of energy: instead of simply diffusing through the full system, energy now vanishes irreversibly at a sink at the right edge of subsystem $A$.
+Nevertheless, the dynamics in the bulk of this region is still diffusive, so it is unsurprising that $\rho$ still undergoes a Page transition.
+Second, because the Lindbladian~[Eq.~\eqref{lindblad0}] has only four jump operators, independent of $M$, its dynamics can be Trotterized (with a small time step, for which we set to $\delta t=0.2$) and simulated in the Kraus representation.
 The dominant computational cost comes from the matrix multiplication $e^{-i H t} \rho e^{i H t}$.
-This approach allows us to simulation systems with $M = 10, 12$ to very late times---and infeasible task with full-system dynamics.
-Third, because Eq.~\eqref{lindblad0} involves only a few jump operators, it can be efficiently implemented on a quantum device with $M + 2$ qubits, where the last two qubits serve as ancillas, which we assume can be reset, as in recent experiments~\cite{mi2024stable}.
+This approach allows us to simulate systems with $M = 12$ to very late times---an infeasible task with full-system dynamics. \red{Third, because Eq.~\eqref{lindblad0} involves only a few jump operators, it can be efficiently implemented on a quantum device with $M + 2$ qubits, where the last two qubits serve as ancillas, which we assume can be reset, as in recent experiments~\cite{mi2024stable}. }